Last updated 10th June, 2025

 Biomass boiler | £7,500-£10,000 |

-When pricing up a boiler installation job, a large part is the manufacturing costs and type of boiler you choose.
+When pricing up a new boiler installation, a large part are the decision is based around manufacturing costs and the type of boiler you choose, whereby the price and quality can vary between brands.

 Type of boiler | Average Cost |